-421.3.1 SYSTEM ENTRIES
+426.3.1 SYSTEM ENTRIES

-It is the Gang Unit supervisor or designated supervisor's responsibility to approve the entry of any information from a report, field interview (FI), photo or other relevant document into an authorized criminal intelligence system.
-If entries are made based upon information that is not on file with this Department, such as open or public source documents or documents that are on file at another agency, the designated supervisor should ensure copies of those documents are retained by the Records Unit.
-Any supporting documentation for an entry shall be retained by the Records Unit in accordance with the established records retention schedule and for at least as long as the entry is maintained in the system.
+It is the designated supervisor's responsibility to approve the entry of any information from a report, field interview (FI), photo or other relevant document into an authorized criminal intelligence system.
+If entries are made based upon information that is not on file with this department, such as open or public source documents or documents that are on file at another agency, the designated supervisor should ensure copies of those documents are retained by the Records Division.
+Any supporting documentation for an entry shall be retained by the Records Division in accordance with the established records retention schedule and for at least as long as the entry is maintained in the system.

-The designated supervisor should ensure that any documents retained by the Records Unit are appropriately marked as intelligence information.
-The Records Manager may not purge such documents without the approval of the Gang Unit supervisor or designated supervisor.
+The designated supervisor should ensure that any documents retained by the Records Division are appropriately marked as intelligence information.
+The Records Manager may not purge such documents without the approval of the designated supervisor.

-421.3.2 GANG DATABASES
+426.3.2 GANG DATABASES

 The Chief of Police may approve participation by the gang unit in a shared criminal gang intelligence database, such as CALGANG®.
-Members must obtain the requisite training before accessing any such database.
+Members must obtain the requisite training before accessing any such database (11 CCR 751.6).

-It is the Gang Unit supervisor's or the designated supervisor's responsibility to determine whether any report or field interview (FI) contains information that would qualify for entry into the database.
-Prior to designating any person as a suspected gang member, associate or affiliate in a shared gang database; or submitting a document to the Attorney General's office for the purpose of designating a person in a shared gang database; or otherwise identifying the person in a shared gang database, the Gang Unit supervisor or the designated supervisor shall provide written notice to the person and, if the person is under the age of 18, to his/her parent or guardian of the designation and the basis for the designation, unless providing that notification would compromise an active criminal investigation or compromise the health or safety of a minor.
+It is the gang unit supervisor's responsibility to determine whether any report or FI contains information that would qualify for entry into the database.
+Prior to designating any person as a suspected gang member, associate, or affiliate in a shared gang database; or submitting a document to the Attorney General's office for the purpose of designating a person in a shared gang database; or otherwise identifying the person in a shared gang database, the gang unit supervisor shall provide written notice to the person and, if the person is under the age of 18, to his/her parent or guardian of the designation and the basis for the designation, unless providing that notification would compromise an active criminal investigation or compromise the health or safety of a minor.
 Notice shall also describe the process to contest the designation (Penal Code § 186.34).

-The person, an attorney working on his/her behalf or his/her parent or guardian (if the person is under 18 years of age) may request, in writing, information as to whether the person is designated as a suspected gang member, associate or affiliate in a shared gang database accessible by the Department, the basis for that designation and the name of the agency that made the designation.
+The person, an attorney working on his/her behalf, or his/her parent or guardian (if the person is under 18 years of age) may request, in writing, information as to whether the person is designated as a suspected gang member, associate, or affiliate in a shared gang database accessible by the Department, the basis for that designation, and the name of the agency that made the designation.
 The Department shall respond to a valid request in writing within 30 days, and shall provide the information requested unless doing so would compromise an active investigation or compromise the health and safety of the person if he/she is under 18 years of age (Penal Code § 186.34).

-The person, or his/her parent or guardian if the person is under 18 years of age, may contest the designation by submitting written documentation which shall be reviewed by the gang unit supervisor.
-If it is determined that the person is not a suspected gang member, associate or affiliate, the person shall be removed from the database.
-The person and the parent or guardian shall be provided written verification of the department Department's decision within 30 days of receipt of the written documentation contesting the designation and shall include the reason for a denial when applicable (Penal Code § 186.34).
+The person, or his/her parent or guardian if the person is under 18 years of age, may contest the designation by submitting written documentation, which shall be reviewed by the gang unit supervisor.
+If it is determined that the person is not a suspected gang member, associate, or affiliate, the person shall be removed from the database.
+The person and the parent or guardian shall be provided written verification of the department's decision within 30 days of receipt of the written documentation contesting the designation and shall include the reason for a denial when applicable (Penal Code § 186.34).

-The Gang Unit supervisor or designated supervisor should forward reports or FIs to the Records Unit after appropriate database entries are made.
-The supervisor should clearly mark the report/ FI as gang intelligence information.
+The gang unit supervisor should forward reports or FIs to the Records Division after appropriate database entries are made.
+The supervisor should clearly mark the report/FI as gang intelligence information.